Alice-Toxaway Loop Backpacking Guide: Routes, Campsites & Tips for the Sawtooths

 Permits

-You do not need a reservation permit, but you do need to complete a free self-issue wilderness permit.
-You’ll find the permit box about one mile from the Tin Cup Trailhead at the wilderness boundary on you hike in.
+You do not need a reservation permit, but you do need to complete a free self-issued wilderness permit.
+You’ll find the permit box about one mile from the Tin Cup Trailhead at the wilderness boundary on your hike in.
 Fill it out, keep the top copy with you, and drop the rest in the box.

 Where to Stay Near the Alice-Toxaway Loop